Reece Place Falls

 Directions: From the center of town in Brevard at Broad and Main Streets, turn on to East Main St (US276 south).
 Drive 7.3 miles on 276 and turn right on East Fork Rd.
 This is also the back entrance for the Connestee Falls development.
 Drive 3.7 miles on East Fork Rd and in a very curvy part of the road, pull off on the left where you see a cable across a drive.
 (Once they open the new parking lot, pull in the drive and park.)
-There's enough room for 3-4 vehicles here and you'll see a Headwaters State Forest diamond on a utility pole.
+There's enough room for 5-6 vehicles here and you'll see a Headwaters State Forest diamond on a utility pole.

 Headwaters State Forest is also gamelands and you'll pass some wildlife clearings on the right after connecting on to the road leading to the falls.
 You should be wearing blaze orange during hunting season.
 You can look up NC hunting seasons here.
-My advice would be to avoid bushwhacking during hunting season period.
-This goes back to the common sense rule.
-Back to the hike, the road continues on and about 0.6 miles past the red gate (if you came that way), a road/path turns to the right.
-You don't want to take this, but this will lead to the Hickory Flat Creek area and is where you come in if you follow my directions below from Gum Gap Rd.
+Back to the hike, the road continues on and in less than 1/2 a mile, a road/path turns to the right.
+(You don't want to take this, but this will lead to the Hickory Flat Creek area and is where you come in if you follow my directions below from Gum Gap Rd.)
 Continue past this path and in a short distance the road will end.
 You will have begun to hear the waterfall ahead before the road ends.
 You'll see 2 paths ahead and might see the lower falls through the trees.
 The path to the right leads to 2 lower waterfalls right next to each other.
-You'll have to do a bit of scrambling to get over to see them.
+You'll have to do a bit of easy scrambling to get over to see them.
 The left waterfall is smaller and overgrown, but the right side one is really nice!
 It's maybe 15-20' high and as far as I know it doesn't have a name.